messagerie-melanie2/Courrielleur-Sources/testing/perfdocs/generated/talos.rst

 In addition we have some variations on existing tests:

 -  Heavy_: Run tests with the heavy user profile instead of a blank one
--  `Web extension`_: Run tests with a web extension to see the perf impact extension have
+-  WebExtension_: Run tests with a WebExtension to see the perf impacts extension have
 -  `Real-world WebExtensions`_: Run tests with a set of 5 popular real-world WebExtensions installed and enabled.

-Some tests measure different things:
+Different tests measure different things:

 -  Paint_: These measure events from the browser like moz_after_paint, etc.
 -  ASAP_: These tests go really fast and typically measure how many frames we can render in a time window